chairclr/NoitaMap/NoitaMap.Docs/NoitaFile.md

 [world_x_y.png_petri/chunk files](NoitaChunk.md) contain the pixel data and physics objects of each world chunk

 [world_pixel_scenes.bin files](NoitaPixelScenes.md) contain the background images and information the game uses to load structure materials from images

+the [.streaminfo file](NoitaStreamInfo.md) contains information such as the world seed, number of frames in the world, the schema used, game modes, and more.

+## Undocumented file formats

+world_sim.bin contains information used in the verlet simulation for vines and other objects

+world_tree.bin conatins..
+I have no idea